-- 2. Which of the following best describes the Libertarian social ethics theory? - a.
+- 2. Which of the following best describes the libertarian social ethics theory? - a.
 Libertarians stress market outcomes as the basis for distributing society's rewards. - b.
 Libertarians encourage social control over all people in order to design an equitable society. - c.
-Libertarians believe it is just for society to take wealth earned by some citizens and distribute it to those who did not directly earn it but are in need. - d.
-The fact that some people end up with fortunes while others are poor proves only that social interference is necessary to justly redistribute wealth in certain circumstances.
+Libertarians believe it is just for society to take wealth earned by some citizens and distribute it to those who did not directly earn it. - d.
+The fact that some people end up with fortunes while others are poor proves only that absolute power corrupts absolutely.

-- 3. True cost-benefit analysis as a social theory: - a. only measures monetary gains and losses in making business decisions. - b. compares direct and indirect costs and benefits of program alternatives for meeting a specific goal. - c. is another theory that judges persons' actions by what those persons believe is right for themselves. - d. emphasizes justice and a central moral authority.
+- 3. True cost-benefit analysis as a social theory, - a. only measures monetary gains and losses in making business decisions. - b. compares direct and indirect costs and benefits of program alternatives for meeting a specific goal. - c. is another theory that judges persons' actions by what those persons believe is right for themselves. - d. emphasizes justice and a central moral authority.